f5swb/RDA5807/README.md

 <img src = "https://github.com/f5swb/RDA5807/blob/main/Pictures/newmem7.PNG" title = "memory ok.png">

 09/19/2021 To do status (not in the 1.16 version) :
-- save the new frequencies into the Nextion screen and reload them at the start ;
 - stop the RDS function when we start the RSSIFinder function ;
 - clear the RDSFIFO (RDS station and RDS informations) when we change the frequency ;
 - add a buzzer connected to the arduino when we touch the screen ;